Georgia schools turnaround chief sues to block release of damaging audit

 “As a result, publication of the investigative report would result in publication of irreparably damaging information about Dr. Thomas based on an investigation that was not undertaken in good faith, and which would invade his privacy by defaming him,” the lawsuit says.

 Thomas gave the agency a 35-page response to the audit last week, according to the lawsuit.
-He may address the Board of Education at a meeting Wednesday.
+It was through that he might address the Board of Education at a meeting Wednesday, Feb.
+19.

 The dispute centers on control over a branch of the state education agency tasked with improving the worst-performing schools in Georgia.
 Thomas alleges in the lawsuit that state School Superintendent Richard Woods sabotaged the turnaround office in order to bring its functions under his administrative control.